xdream-biking/trixter-xdream-bike/README.md

 # trixter-xdream-bike

+_This page refers to the state of this repo's product in this development branch.
+It has not been released yet._

 An API and diagnostic utility for interaction with a [Trixter X-Dream V1 Exercise Bike](https://www.fitness-superstore.co.uk/trixter-x-dream-interactive-cycle.html?srsltid=AfmBOordW7PsloHL8RKlVXtx-OaFRG_An2XVoBbJ6AoqQxZI8U71C178) for use on modern PCs, not the original Trixter ones.

 Also, a [discussion forum](https://github.com/xdream-biking/trixter-xdream-bike/discussions) and [wiki](https://github.com/xdream-biking/trixter-xdream-bike/wiki) for the X-Dream Mountain Biking software supplied with that bike.